Exploiting the Structure in Tensor Decompositions for Matrix Multiplication: Specific Decompositions

 \textbf{Step 3.} To the decompositions obtained in Step~2, we next apply a number of random elements of de Groote's symmetry group~\cite{DEGROOTE19781,DEGROOTE19782} in search for an orbit element with a small support.
 In principle, it would also be possible to minimize support with a flip graph search, but this approach would likely destroy the structure constructed in steps 1 and~2.
 In contrast, the structure is invariant under symmetries, and therefore preserved by the application of elements of the symmetry group.

-\textbf{Step 4.} Up to this point, all computations are done over the field $\set Z_2$.
+\textbf{Step 4.} Up to this point, all computations are done for the field $K=\set Z_2$.
 In the next step, we lift the coefficients of the decomposition to integers.
 There are various ways for doing this.
 Hensel lifting~\cite{KAUERS2023,VONZURGATHEN1999} was used in earlier papers about flip graph searches.
 However, as pointed out by Kemper~\cite{KEMPER2025}, the resulting coefficients tend to be more complicated than necessary.
 In several instances where Hensel lifting led to decompositions involving rational numbers with rather lengthy numerators and denominators, he was able to obtain a decomposition involving only the coefficients $-1,0,1$, starting from the same decomposition over~$\set Z_2$.
 More critically, we must take care that the structure imposed on the decomposition during steps 1 and~2 is preserved during lifting.
 This is not automatically ensured.
 For example, the decomposition of $\<6,6,6>$ presented by Moosbauer and Poole contains two copies of $\<1,1,1>$ which become a copy of $\<1,1,2>$ when coefficients are taken modulo~$2$.
 We continue to use Hensel lifting and address this issue by imposing additional constraints in order to ensure that the structure of the decomposition is preserved.
 In the present context, Hensel lifting leads to an underdetermined linear system over~$\set Z_2$, and the additional constraints can be easily encoded as additional linear equations which we append to this system.
 In the same way, we try to preserve the sparsity from Step~3 by imposing additional constraints so as to ensure that every zero in $\set Z_2$ will remain a zero during the lifting.
 This may seem somewhat aggressive, but it worked surprisingly well and in many cases led to decompositions involving only the coefficients $-1,0,1$.
+In Table~\ref{tab:2}, we list some of the that we have not been able to lift from $\set Z_2$ to~$\set Q$.

 \textbf{Step 5.} Finally, we determine for each decomposition the number of additions needed to execute it.
 For this step, we employ software provided by M\aa rtensson and Wagner ~\cite{MARTENSSON2025}.